top of page

 The risk varies among different implant manufacturers, as they all use differing manufacturing techniques.
 In July 2019, Allergan announced a voluntary worldwide withdrawal of unused BIOCELL® textured breast implants (and tissue expanders), as they had been found to have an increased incidence of BIA-ALCL compared to their counterparts.
 However, the risk was still considered to be “low;” hence, the FDA does not recommend that all patients with BIOCELL® implants undergo surgery to remove them.

 Presenting symptoms of BIA-ALCL include delayed unilateral breast enlargement, pain, asymmetry, skin rash, night sweats, or large fluid collection developing more than one year after augmentation, averaging 8 to 10 years.
-Patients who develop any of these signs should notify their plastic surgeon immediately for an evaluation and imaging.
+Patients who develop any of these signs should notify their plastic surgeon immediately for evaluation and imaging.

 Diagnosis is confirmed with fluid aspiration and cytology/flow cytometry for CD 30+ large anaplastic T-cell lymphocytes.
 PET-CT is performed following a positive diagnosis.
 Treatment involves removing the implant along with complete (bilateral) capsular resection.
 The majority of cases are cured with good prognosis; however, rare patients may present with more advanced disease, possibly requiring radiotherapy and chemotherapy.